 For you would say: “A man is born along the shoreline of the Indus River; none is there to speak or teach or write of Christ.
 And he, as far as human reason sees, in all he seeks and all he does is good: there is no sin within his life or speech.
 And that man dies unbaptized, without faith.
 Where is this justice then that would condemn him?
 Where is his sin if he does not believe?”

-[26] The souls whom Dante places in Limbo pose a challenge to justice similar to that of the “man born on the banks of the Indus” of Paradiso 19.
+[21] The souls whom Dante places in Limbo pose a challenge to justice similar to that of the “man born on the banks of the Indus” of Paradiso 19.
 How can it be just, the poet wonders in Paradiso 19, to condemn a person who lived with perfect virtue, just because the circumstances of his birth denied him the knowledge of Christianity?
-The language that describes the man born on the banks of the Indus — “there is no sin within his life or speech” — can be transposed to Virgilio, and the language that describes the virtuous non-Christians of Inferno 4 can be transposed to the man born on the banks of the Indus.
-As I explain in “Dante’s Limbo and Equity of Access”, Dante creates two categories of exclusion, focusing more on the first: 1) those who are excluded from the Christian dispensation temporally (being born before the birth of Christ); 2) those who are excluded geographically (being born after the birth of Christ, but in non-Christian lands).
+The language that describes the man born on the banks of the Indus — “there is no sin within his life or speech” ((Par.
+19.73) — can be transposed to Virgilio, and the language that describes the virtuous non-Christians of Inferno 4 —“they did not sin” (Inf.
+4.34) — can be transposed to the man born on the banks of the Indus.

 Giorgio Padoan (1969) and Chiara Franceschini (2017) on Limbo